Q-dimi/return_tests/CONTRIBUTING.md

 # Bugs

-find bugs or errors or change code / add code you feel necessary
+find bugs and change / add code you feel necessary